vmware-archive/push-android/README.md

 Press the "Register" button in the sample application action bar to ask the Push Library to register the device.
-If the device is not already registered, then you should see a lot of output scroll by as the library registers with both GCM and Omnia.
-If the device is already registered then the output should be shorter.
+If the device is not already registered, then you should see a lot of output scroll by as the library registers with both GCM and Pivotal CF.  If the device is already registered then the output should be shorter.

 You can clear all or parts of the saved registration data with the "Clear Registration" action bar option.
 Clearing part or all of the registration data will cause a partial or complete re-registration the next time you press the